 Ground Engine Running Strategy

-The approved development shall be carried out in accordance with the Ground Engine Running Strategy as approved under reference 23/01194/AODunless an alternative or amended Ground Engine Running Strategy is agreed in writing with the local planning authority.
+The approved development shall be carried out in accordance with the Ground Engine Running Strategy as approved under reference 23/01194/AOD on 25 July 2023 unless an alternative or amended Ground Engine Running Strategy is agreed in writing with the local planning authority.

 A report shall be submitted to the local planning authority annually on 1 June (or the first working day thereafter) as part of the Annual Performance Report on the performance and or compliance during the previous calendar year with the approved targets in the Ground Engine Running Strategy.

-Every 3 years after first implementation the Ground Engine Running Strategy shall be reviewed and the review shall be submitted to the local planning authority for approval in writing on 1 June (or the first working day thereafter) and implemented as approved.
+The Ground Engine Running Strategy shall be reviewed every 3 years from approval and the review shall be submitted to the local planning authority for approval in writing by the following 1 June (or the first working day thereafter) and implemented as approved.

 The strategy shall identify measures to: